 We covered some of the basics already in this article, but here's a refresher:

-- Net income refers to the amount that remains after all of your expenses have been subtracted from the business's total revenue.
+• Net income refers to the amount remaining after all your expenses have been subtracted from the business's total revenue.

-- Depreciation refers to a reduction in a business asset's value — which will need to be addressed by adding this expense back into the net income in order to get an accurate OCF value.
+• Depreciation refers to a reduction in a business asset's value — which will need to be addressed by adding this expense back into the net income to get an accurate OCF value.
 Some examples of depreciating assets are equipment, vehicles, land, buildings, and machinery.
 These are especially important when factoring in equipment loans or financing.

-- Amortization refers to intangible assets and the method used to spread these costs over their shelf life.
-These are not necessarily physical assets but rather those such as patents, organizational costs, franchise agreements, copyrights, or trademarks.
+• Amortization refers to intangible assets and the method used to spread these costs over their shelf life.
+These are not necessarily physical assets but patents, organizational costs, franchise agreements, copyrights, or trademarks.

 How Working Capital Fits Into the Equation

-Working capital is what fuels your company, and having cash flow on-hand to manage your operating expenses is crucial.
+Working capital fuels your company, and having cash flow to manage your operating expenses is crucial.
 Working capital is the difference between your current assets and current liabilities — and it's a good indicator of short-term financial well-being.

 Examples of Current Assets May Include